MatiaTorlini/Multithreaded-graph-coloring-implementation/README.md

 [![GitHub Build Status](https://github.com/team-diana/DIANA-TemplateCPP/workflows/C/C++%20CI/badge.svg)](https://github.com/team-diana/DIANA-TemplateCPP/actions)

+Use this template for new repositories.

-This has been developed on CLion IDE.
+This program is meant to be used in CLion IDE.
-It is possible to generate the .exe on Windows through the following CMake commands
+However, it is possible to generate the .exe on Windows through CMake

 ## Usage from cmd